 In October 2021, the FASB issued guidance that requires entities to use principles in ASC 606 to recognize and measure contract assets and liabilities in revenue contracts acquired in a business combination rather than fair value.
 For public entities, this guidance is effective for fiscal years beginning after December 15, 2022 for annual and interim periods.
-Early adoption is permitted, including adoption in an interim period.
-If early adopted, the amendments are applied retrospectively to all business combinations for which the acquisition date occurred during the fiscal year of adoption.
 The adoption of this standard did not have a material impact on our Consolidated Financial Statements.